aialmohamed/MPA_KR3_Digital_Twin/Readme.md

 ## Introduction and Motivation

-> A digital twin is a virtual representation of an object or system designed to reflect a physical object accurately.
-It spans the object's lifecycle, is updated from real-time data and uses simulation, machine learning and reasoning to help make decisions.
+> digital representation of a unique asset (product, machine, service,
+> product service system or other intangible asset), that alters
+> its properties, condition and behaviour by means of models,
+> information and data

 This repository documents my Master Project at the **THU** under the supervision of **Prof. Lisa Ollinger**.